 - Put useful content on your page and keep it up to date.

 In the world of Search Engine Optimization (SEO), this indexing is the make it or break it factor.
-Many digital marketers, promoters spend hours to understand how this works, so that their content is always on the top.
+Many digital marketers, promoters spend hours understanding how this works, so that their content is always on the top.
 This practice came into the picture of the internet boom, and Google had to think of innovative and efficient ways to deliver the right searchers at the right time.

 Indexing on Your Tips